Patawalonga River: Water quality

-The odour of the Patawalonga has been a recurring problem ever since European settlement since the mid-19th century.
-It arises from seaweed that grows in the shallow depths of the river estuary and, in more recent times, due to stormwater pollution.
+The odour of the Patawalonga has been a recurring problem ever since European settlement in the mid-19th century.
+It arises from seaweed that grows in the shallow depths of the river estuary and, in more recent times, stormwater pollution.
 Dredging of the outlet beyond the weir to remove sand and seaweed build-up would at times cause the seaweed to float back to shore and rot on the beach, causing a stench.

-Also, if too much fresh water flows into the Patawalonga it can kill off saltwater species of fish that exist in the lake.
-An event like this occurred on the weekend of 22–23 January 2005; the front page of the Adelaide Advertiser reported that "Residents woke yesterday to an 'awful' stench and the sight of hundreds of seagulls converging on the area in a feeding frenzy."
+If too much fresh water flows into the Patawalonga it can kill off saltwater species of fish that naturally exist in the lake.
+An event like this occurred on the weekend of 22–23 January 2005; the front page of the Adelaide Advertiser reported that "Residents woke yesterday to an 'awful' stench and the sight of hundreds of seagulls converging on the area in a feeding frenzy".

+Seawater, which enters through the South Lakes and is regularly circulated through the Patawalonga Lake, and stormwater, originating mainly from Sturt River, Brown Hill and Keswick Creeks, are both normally diverted to sea via the Barcoo Outlet.
+High flows of stormwater may also occasionally be permitted to enter the Patawalonga Lake for later discharge via the South Lakes.

 Barcoo Outlet

-From the 1970s onwards, increasing levels of rubbish and dirty stormwater would collect in front of the weir in the Patawalonga, bringing the stench and unsightly view of debris in the water at Glenelg North.
-The debris and pollution had rendered the Patawalonga unusable for recreational activities such as swimming, water skiing, sailboarding and dragon boat racing, and local authorities closed the Patawalonga for such activities in 1987 due to concerns about public health due.
+From the 1970s, increasing levels of rubbish and dirty stormwater would collect in front of the weir in the Patawalonga, bringing the stench and unsightly view of debris in the water at Glenelg North and rendering the Patawalonga unusable for recreational activities such as swimming, water skiing, sailboarding and dragon boat racing Local authorities closed the Patawalonga for such activities in 1987 due to public health concerns.

 Then Premier Dean Brown commissioned a review in 1995 and the then Environment Minister David Wotton promised to swim in the Patawalonga with the Premier within a year, as this was the estimated time-frame for cleaning up "the Pat".